algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 How accessible is the solution?
 What tools will you use to evaluate its accessibility?
-h.
+## h.
 Operational considerations

 Does this solution cause adverse aftereffects?
 How will data be recovered in case of failure?
-How will the solution recover in case of a failure?
+How will the solution recover in case of failure?
 How will operational costs be kept low while delivering increased value to the users?

 ## i.
 Risks